 Yes.
-You will be asked to sign a bursary contract which can be found at the back of the application form.
-The contract details the conditions under which your bursary will be paid.
+You will be asked to sign a bursary contract which can be found in the application form.
+The contract states the conditions under which your bursary will be paid.
 Typically these conditions include attendance, lateness, behaviour, medical appointments and sickness.

 Payments will cease where a student has been absent for 4 weeks or more.